anaef/lua-linear/README.md

 #### `vector`

 A vector of double values.
-Vectors have support for the Lua length operator `#`, as well as index access to get and set the elements of the vector.
+Vectors have support for the ipairs function, the length operator `#`, as well as index access to get and set the elements of the vector.
 Indexing is 1-based.

 #### `matrix`